We work daily to fight to protect all aspect of shooting in the UK across five key areas.

 Every MP holds a regular ‘surgery’ in their constituency, often on a weekly basis – check your local paper for details, phone your local council or your MP in the House of Commons on 020 7219 3000.

-If you don’t know your MP’s name call the public information office on 020 7219 4272 and they will identify him for you from your address, or click here.
+If you don’t know your MP’s name, call the public information office on 020 7219 4272 and they will identify them for you from your address, or you can find it here.

 - Phone for an appointment at the surgery.

 - Write to your MP first, briefly stating the points you will raise and who will be coming.

 - Be confident, plain and straightforward and don’t use your visit to threaten the MP – it will guarantee a loss of sympathy.